Every Place Has a Story

 The Peace House plaque which used to sit across the street, courtesy Phil Larsen.
 Phil says you can still see the paint from the English Bay Cannery on one edge of the house.

 In 1968, the house played a role in Robert Altman’s thriller That Cold Day in the Park.
 Grant Lawrence has a great story about Ginger Baker, the legendary drummer from Cream staying there.
-“It was essentially a crash paid for local and wandering hippies and touring bands,” writes Grant.
+“It was essentially a crash pad for local and wandering hippies and touring bands,” writes Grant.

 The Peace House